 Together with the Tai Hang Fire Dragon Dance celebrations, they are the centerpieces of the festivities of the Mid-Autumn festival or Moon festival as it is also known.

 On this full moon day, families and communities traditionally gathered to celebrate the bountiful harvesting season, somewhat of the equivalent to the American Thanksgiving Day.
 Nowadays, families and friends typically take part in the many lantern carnivals and celebrations around the city.
-This year we are hoping for a full programme of cultural performances and entertainment at the carnivals as well as the return of the fire dragon parades which went missing for a couple of years due to the pandemic.
+There is a full programme of cultural performances and entertainment at the carnivals as well as the stunning fire dragon parades.

 When and Where are the Lantern Carnivals, Displays and Parades?

-The 2023 Hong Kong Mid-Autumn Festival is on Friday September 29, 2023.
-Lantern Displays start in early September.
+The Hong Kong Mid-Autumn Festival falls in either September or October.
+Lantern Displays start a few weeks prior.

 These are some of the main Lantern and Mid-Autumn celebrations in Hong Kong which are easy to get to and are very accesible for visitors.

-- Sea of Lanterns at Lee Tung Avenue - TBA
+- Moon Fest Lumiere at Lee Tung Avenue

 All programs are free unless otherwise indicated, public is free to roam around the beautiful lantern displays.